 Missing or misreading the emotional content in speech can make it more challenging to build and maintain strong human relationships.
 It can lead to stilted conversations and misunderstandings.
 This is a big problem that we and our communication partners must find a way to overcome.

 Misinterpreting emotional cues can also be dangerous.
 Imagine a dating situation where one partner is having trouble understanding the interest level of the other or an argument with a stranger that turns heated too quickly because the level of anger is hard to determine.

 Being More Attuned to the Emotional Content in Speech

 Now that we know about this problem, what can we do to counteract this tendency?
 Here are my suggestions.
 Please share yours in the comments.

 1. Use communication best practices.
 This lowers listening effort and the resulting hearing loss exhaustion, reserving brain power for the important task of absorbing the emotional content in speech in addition to hearing the actual words spoken.

 2. Speechread.
-Speechreading can not only help you “see” certain sounds on the lips making it easier to determine what is being said, it can also help you pick up on emotional content.
-Make a point to notice facial expressions as well as body language.
-These can provide important clues to the emotional content of what is being said.
+Speechreading helps you “see” certain sounds on the lips, making it easier to determine what is being said.
+It can also help you pick up on emotional content using facial expressions and body language.

 3. Adjust your hearing aid settings.
 Ask your audiologist if there are any adjustments that can be made to your hearing aids to help you engage with emotional content.
 Hearing aids may not have the capability today, but the more we ask for this feature, the more likely it will become a reality.